grkmkctrk/stm32BMP280/README.md

 # stm32BMP280
-This is implementation of bmp280 module in stm32
+This is implementation of bmp280 module using stm32